healthchecks/healthchecks/templates/docs/self_hosted_docker.md

 you can find a sample configuration for running the project with [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).

-**Note: The Docker configuration is a recent addition, and, for the time being, should be considered experimental**.

 Note: For the sake of simplicity, the sample configuration starts a single database node and a single web server node, both on the same host.
 It does not handle TLS termination.